 More likely, I embarrass Him.
 Yet He sticks around.
 Forgiving me, helping me, promising to see me through and eventually bring me to Himself.

-That’s the Jesus that saved me twenty-seven years ago.
+That’s the Jesus that saved me three-plus decades ago.
 It wasn’t some constipated, religious fascist or a pliable hippie guru.
 Believe it or not, He was God in the flesh.
 That’s the Jesus I try to introduce where ever I go.

 Because that’s the One you need to meet.